-As part of the Government's proposed welfare reforms, it is proposed that many tenants will from 2013-14 onwards start to receive Universal Credit direct and will therefore be responsible for paying their own rent.
+As part of the Government's proposed welfare reforms, it is proposed that many tenants will in future start to receive Universal Credit direct and will therefore be responsible for paying their own rent.
 Currently, tenants in receipt of benefit have their rent paid as a transfer from Benefits.
 This is likely to lead to an increase in arrears and potentially in bad debts.

-Around 2,700 tenants of working age in receipt of benefits were also affected by benefit restrictions from April 2013 as they were deemed to be under-occupying their property.
+Around 2,600 tenants of working age in receipt of benefits have already been affected by benefit restrictions from April 2013 as they were deemed to be under-occupying their property.

-We estimate that around £2m rent, which was previously paid directly via Benefits, will now be collectable from tenants as a result of the new underoccupancy rules.
+We estimate that around £1.8m rent, which was previously paid directly via Benefits, is now being collected from tenants as a result of the new underoccupancy rules.